 Sheep Gut (Academie Gold)

-TL:DR: All Gamut Academie strings (pure gut and gut/metal-wound) are made with beef serosa unless they specifically say “sheep gut.”
+TL:DR: All Gamut Academie strings (pure gut and gut/metal-wound) are made with beef gut unless they specifically say “sheep gut.”
 All pure gut Tricolore violin and viola strings are made with sheep gut; gut/metal-wound Tricolore and all Red Diamond strings are made with beef serosa.

 -

-Violin: e-1 and a-2
+Violin: e-1, a-2

 -

-Viola: a-1 and d-2
+Viola: a-1

 -